omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-Collections.md

 - Con(s):
     - Slightly more complicated
     - Mixing and [static and instances](https://www.youtube.com/watch?v=JRRlAzBh-6U&t=2s) (14:30) sometimes creates issues
+    - You can't attach to GameObjects so to see (or debug) the values you have to access the data from a Monobehviour

 ```c#
 public static class Globals